DigitalBrainJS/define-accessor2/README.md

   - `obj:Object` target
   - `props:String|Symbol` a key for accessor's property.
   - `[descriptor: Object]` accessor descriptor
-      - `get(prop:String|Symbol, privateValue: Any)` accessor's getter, if undefined- a default getter will be set
+      - `get(privateValue: Any, prop:String|Symbol)` accessor's getter, if undefined- a default getter will be set
-      - `set(newValue:Any, prop:String|Symbol, privateValue: Any)` accessor's setter, if undefined and writable option is set- the default setter will be set
+      - `set(newValue:Any, privateValue: Any, prop:String|Symbol)` accessor's setter, if undefined and writable option is set- the default setter will be set
       - `writable: Boolean` makes sense when the setter is not defined
       - `validate: Function` validate value before calling the setter.
 An error will be thrown if a false value is returned by the function.
       - `cached: Boolean` cache result of the getter until it will be flushed manually by the flush function or some other property touched it